Biochemistry, B.S.

 Spring Semester Start: December 1

 Candidates must apply for and be accepted into the University.
-There are no requirements for admission to this degree track, but students are encouraged to begin taking MATH 190 and 191 Calculus I and II, PHYS 130 and 131 College Physics I and II, CHEM 105 and 106 General Chemistry I & II, and BIOL 130 and 131 Principles of Biology I and II as early as possible in their academic careers.
+There are no requirements for admission to this degree track, but students are encouraged to begin taking MATH 192 and MATH 193 Calculus and Analytical Geometry I and II (Prerequisite MATH 175 Enhanced Precalculus), PHYS 140 and PHYS 141 Principles of Physics I and II (Prerequisite PHYS 100, Preparation for Physics), CHEM 105 and CHEM 106 General Chemistry I & II (Prerequisite CHEM 100 Preparation for General Chemistry), and BIOL 130 and BIOL 131 Principles of Biology I and II as early as possible in their academic careers.

 Program Curriculum